uhuruhashimoto/personal_website/README.md

 *Note: all image credit is my own*
 ## Tools
 This app uses React.
 The bare framework was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and I added the components manually.
 I used Figma to prototype.
+I loosely followed [this tutorial](https://www.youtube.com/watch?v=LMagNcngvcU) and deployed with [Hostinger](https://hpanel.hostinger.com/).

 ## Run Locally
 `npm start` will demo the app on localhost